Category Archives: Front Porch Forum

 Scat Whisperers

-Posted on Thursday, August 20, 2020 by No comments yet
+Posted on Thursday, August 20, 2020 by Comments are off for this post

 Front Porch Forum is a way to connect with neighbors on community efforts, local issues, and…scat identification?
 One curious neighbor asked for help discovering what kind of animal had been in their backyard, and got a huge and helpful response on their neighborhood forum!
 Check out the story below.